insilichem/biometall/README.rst

 History of versions
 -------------------

-- **v0.1:** Release version used in the ellaboration of the ChemRxiv preprint.
+- **v0.1:** Release version used in the preparation of the ChemRxiv preprint.

 OS Compatibility
 ----------------